edsilfer/sticky-index/README.md

 ![Demo](https://github.com/edsilfer/sticky-index/blob/master/app/demo/sticky_index_demo.gif)

 # <a name="how-to-use"></a>How to use
-First of all, add the followind component to your XML layout:
+First of all, add the following component to your XML layout:

 ```
 <br.com.stickyindex.StickyIndex